hobywan/trinity/README.md

 -    profile memory bandwith of the host machine using [STREAM](https://www.cs.virginia.edu/stream/).
 -    plot sparsity pattern of mesh incidence graph.

->⚠️ They are somewhat outdated, so adapt them to your needs.
+>They are somewhat outdated, so adapt them to your needs.

 ----
 <a name="license">